Blood Family Isn’t Always Healthy Family

 We should be able to have conversations and talk about things, even bad things, even things that bother us, in good, healthy relationships.
 Whether it’s family, friends, or significant others, being able to talk on a rational level about the good, the bad, and the ugly is the back bone of keeping these relationships healthy.

 So, this family member decided to burn a bridge with me after all of this.
-After I asked why she was grumpy, ignored her when she tried to bait me with name-calling, and then tried to physically assault me after I explained where my statement came from.
-The next morning, I was ready to forgive, but she had already made her choice, refusing to apologize or even talk to me, blaming me for everything.
+The next morning, I was ready to talk, apologize for my behavior (however minor I felt my role was, I still contributed), and forgive, but she had already made her choice, refusing to apologize or even talk to me, blaming me for everything.
 She burnt the bridge.
 I’m just stepping through the ashes and coming out the other side.

 Does it hurt?

 Yes.
 But I’ll be fine.
-I don’t deserve to be treated like I was.
+I don’t deserve to be treated like I was or to get sucked into acting foolish.
 And I recognize that.
 I know where my boundaries are, and what respect I deserve.
 I strive to give that same respect, and I realize that with this particular family member, I won’t be given the same courtesy that I’ve worked so hard to grow into giving, at least not anytime soon.
-This family member needs some accountability and personal growth, but the only person who can do that, is them.
+I’m not saying I handled this situation perfectly, or that I was blameless in what happened, but I was willing to talk it through and move forward.
+This family member wasn’t, and needs some accountability and personal growth, but the only person who can do that, is them.

 I’ve recognized hard truths about myself and grown past them into the person I am today.
 Everyone needs to evaluate themselves, take a good look at who they are, accept some responsibility, and grow.
 Otherwise, you’ll find yourself stuck in the same cycle of burning bridges with those closest to you.